Saw-titan/cutodo-list/README.md

 ✅ Check them off
 💫 Feel the tiny joy of productivity, one checkbox at a time!

-Whether you're organizing your day, your goals, or just your snack list 🍪 — Cutie-Do keeps it simple and sweet.
+Whether you're organizing your day, your goals, or just your snack list 🍪 — Cutodo-list keeps it simple and sweet.

 ---